Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Peace in Jerusalem is one of the events prophesied to occur—yet it will not come by the hands of men.
 Notice Isaiah 40: “Comfort you, comfort you My people, says your God.
 Speak you comfortably to Jerusalem, and cry unto her, that her warfare is accomplished…” (vs. 1-2).

 There has never been a time when Jerusalem’s warfare has ceased.
 The city has been in the hands of Jews, Muslims, Christians and others throughout millennia.
-The Old Testament shows that ancient Israel fared little better than their modern counterparts.
+The Old Testament shows that ancient Israel fared little better than its modern counterparts.

 Jerusalem’s warfare ending is just one element of what God will soon do on Earth.
 It is one piece of Him setting up a Kingdom that will never be destroyed (Dan.
-2:4)—bringing peace to the Middle East and the entire globe.
+2:44)—bringing peace to the Middle East and the entire globe.

 Read How God’s Kingdom Will Come – The Untold Story! for the full picture.